Malvy-Delaban/website-2025/articles/skipthebeat/skipthebeat.md

 • Blender (for some 3D meshes I didn't use in the end)

 # Concept
-Skip The Beat is a 2D platformer and rythm game.
-The game is simple, in the first part, you have a menuing step in which you choose wich patterns of map you'll play in your level.
-Each level is associated with a tempo, a difficulty and a part of the music.
+Skip The Beat is a 2D platformer and rhythm game.
+The gameplay is divided into two parts:

+1. Song Creation: In this step, you choose patterns of maps to build your level.
+Each level has a tempo, difficulty, and part of the music.

-The goal is to make a music that is easy enough to beat in the 2D platformer but hard enough to give you some points.
-On top of that, your creativity is needed to create your own music.
+2. Gameplay: The goal is to complete the level while interacting with the rhythm of the music.
+The challenge is to create a song that's easy enough to beat in the 2D platformer section but challenging enough to score points.

-Once the game is finished, if you have succesfully finished the level without it, your song is considered "complete" and you basically won.
+Once you successfully complete the level without failing, your song is considered "complete," and you've effectively won the game.

+Watch the game in action:

 @@@https://www.youtube.com/watch?v=xxzNb_dM8TY&ab_channel=MalvyDelaban@@@

 # Story
-Moky is a music artist who creates electronic tracks.
-She gained recognition less than a year ago thanks to a successful feature.
-But since then, she’s been stuck.
-Not the slightest idea seems to come to her, and she’s starting to doubt herself.

-One evening, over a drink, a friend of hers—also in the music scene—tells her about an AI that’s been making waves.
-It’s called Xochi, an AI that composes music tracks and allows artists to adapt them as they wish.

-Curious and with no other options, Moky decides to try out this so-called amazing AI the next day.
-To her surprise, the tool’s interface is much more playful than expected, and she quickly gets hooked—a rather ironic twist, given that the tool is actually designed to let users play a rhythm game based on the generated music.
+Moky, a rising music artist known for her electronic tracks, has hit a creative block.
+After gaining recognition through a successful feature, she can’t seem to find her next idea.
+One evening, a friend introduces her to Xochi, an AI music tool that helps artists create songs with customizable tracks.

+Curious, Moky tries out the AI, only to discover that it’s actually a rhythm game, where she must play along with the generated music.
+This twist is what drives Moky to find her inspiration and creativity once more.

+In-Game Characters:

+• Moky: A modern, electronic music artist with a design inspired by Daft Punk helmets, LED screens, and fast-paced music.

+• DJ Xochi: A reinterpretation of Xochipilli, the Aztec god of music, arts, and playfulness.
+His design merges traditional Mexican elements with modern musical accessories, blending old and new styles.

 !!!
 (moky_solo.png) Moky - in game